-Why I stopped shopping during Lenten Season and what I learned
+Why I stopped Shopping during Lenten and what I Learned

 Having more clothes than anyone could ever need in a lifetime, mixed up in two bursting full wardrobes in Vienna and London, I recently got a bit overwhelmed by the amount of options I had every morning if I wanted to get dressed.
 And still, even after hardly fitting another top between the 300 other ones, I still wanted to go out and buy some more.